pvdz/preval/tests/cases/normalize/pattern/binding/_base_alias/obj_unique.md

 {
   let a_1 = 1;
 }
-const bindingPatternObjRoot = 1,
+const bindingPatternObjRoot = 1;
-  a = bindingPatternObjRoot.x;
+const a = bindingPatternObjRoot.x;
 {
   let a_2 = 1;
 }